StienBoodts/CI-Portfolio-Project1/README.md

 - Correct use of h1, h2, h3, ... headings.
 - Fixed contrast issue on hover over links in footer.

+### _Crossbrowser Testing_

+- Website was tested on a range of devices and through [Smartbear CrossBrowserTesting](https://crossbrowsertesting.com/).

 ### _Unfixed Bugs_

-- 1 alert using WAVE accessability tool was a redundant link in footer to the contact page, however this link goes together with a call to action for commission pieces so I decided to keep it in the footer for the ease of users wanting to get in touch.
+- 1 alert using [WAVE Accessability Evaluation Tool](https://wave.webaim.org/) was a redundant link in footer to the contact page, however this link goes together with a call to action for commission pieces so I decided to keep it in the footer for the ease of users wanting to get in touch.

 ### _Testing User Stories from User Experience (UX) Section_